ibhavin/RBGradientSwift/README.md

 # RBGradientSwift
 Gradient view for swift

+1. Grab RBGradientView.swift file to your project.
-1. Grab a UIView from object library in storyboard.
+2. Grab a UIView from object library in storyboard.
-2. Change class name to GradientView in identity inspector.
+3. Change class name to GradientView in identity inspector.
-3. Do changes in attributes inspector.
+4. Do changes in attributes inspector.